 Unlike ginseng, other plants of the aralkovite family, including eleutherococcus, are woody shrubs, unlike their consistency for direct consumption.
 Eleutherococcus requires extraction.
 In Medon1981het , the preparation of the eleutrokrook extract is described for 10 minutes by mixing 100 g of powdered drug ( radix / lignum ) in 1000 ml of distilled water at 60 ° C. In this method 100 grams of eleuterokok is obtained from 1 liter of a solution containing 1.6 grams of dissolved substances.
 These can be obtained by drying (lyophilization) as a powder extract.
 Therefore, if a manufacturer really filled the capsule, say, 400mg of pure powder extract, we could talk about proper dosing.
 Such a product will not be so easy to see with us.
-What is offered in stores as eleuterokok contains an extract of eleutherococcus mostly in a small, totally ineffective quantity.
+What is offered in stores as eleuterokok, contains eleutherococcus extract, mostly in a small, totally ineffective quantity.
 In the former.
-USSR sells a relatively honest liquid eleutherococcus extract ( ?????????????? ), which would like to enjoy more than a few drops, as I did it.
+The Soviet Union sells a relatively honest liquid extract of eleuterokoku ( sterilization Siberian ginseng ), which would like to enjoy more than a few drops, as I did.

 Eleuterokok - an adaptogen whose discovery was inspired by ginseng

 From a chemical point of view, ginseng and eleuterokok differ totally from each other

 The genus genus ( Panax ) is unique in the family Araliaceae .
 Its content, panaxosides , in addition to ginseng are not found in almost any other plant ( Gynostemma pentaphyllum ) contains about 0.5% ginseng panaxosides whose leaves also contain a limited amount of panaxosides identical to those of ginseng.
 We know it today.
 It was not so clear in Brechman's time-the whole idea of systematic searching of the Aralkovite family was based on the assumption that the phylogenetic relationship with the ginseng would be manifested in chemical affinity.
 This assumption turned out to be false - the discovery of eleutherococcus appears in this light as a happy coincidence that Brechman could equally well encounter when researching any other plant family.